DrDEXT3R/AImage/README.md

 In this chapter we'll describe the most interesting code snippets and features that we think might be useful in other projects.

 ### Google Drive
-In this section we will describe how to create the function of uploading images from google drive
+In this section we will describe how to create the feature of uploading images from google drive

 **Creating project in google developer console**
 The first thing you need to do is create a project in the google developer console.
-Google developer console you can find here: https://console.developers.google.com/.
+Google developer console you can find [here]( https://console.developers.google.com/).
 You can create an account there or log in with your google account, if you have one.
 The first step is to create new project.
 <img src="doc/google-drive/create_project_1.PNG" width=70%/>
 <img src="doc/google-drive/create_project_2.PNG" width=30%/>
 <img src="doc/google-drive/create_project_3.PNG" width=30%/>